-With many different types of drug abuse, including a fast-growing epidemic of prescription drug addiction, drug rehab is desperately needed in Maine.
+Addiction Treatment Maine – With many different types of drug abuse, including a fast-growing epidemic of prescription drug addiction, drug rehab is desperately needed by many people in Maine.
 Thankfully, American Addiction Centers is helping many Mainers get the substance abuse treatment they need.
 Call us today at 800-890-1956.

-Substance abuse costs Maine millions of dollars a year, but Maine drug rehab can help.
+Substance abuse costs Maine millions of dollars a year, but drug rehab can help.

 Addicts who find recovery live happier, fuller lives, and their families also greatly benefit.
 But treating addiction also helps everyone in Maine, because untreated substance abuse is extremely expensive, as these statistics from the Maine Office of Substance Abuse prove:

 Prescription drugs, when taken properly under the supervision of a doctor, can be a tremendous benefit to those recovering from surgery or dealing with chronic pain issues.
 Unfortunately, many Mainers are popping pills not because it is medically necessary, but because they’re hooked on the high these pills create.

 Though the pills themselves are legal, many prescription drug addicts eventually turn to illegal practices, such as writing fraudulent prescriptions, to get their fix.
 Some opiate addicts end up using heroin when they can’t obtain prescription opiates like OxyContin, a pill so similar to heroin in its effects that it’s sometimes referred to as “Hillybilly Heroin.”

 Addicts may think that since these medications are provided by a doctor they can’t be dangerous, and family members may also be reluctant to confront their loved one because they don’t want to put their loved one in the same category as “real” drug addicts.
 But American Addiction Centers can help, and our drug rehab centers include specialized options, including adolescent and lifestyle transformation treatment.
 Call us today at 800-890-1956.